sandor-nemeth/sandor-nemeth.github.io/_posts/2018-09-26-monitoring-dashboards.md

 published: false
 title: Monitoring dashboards
 ---
 On Monday my boss come up with some very pointed questions about our monitoring wallboards.
-We talked about it for some time and then I had thought about them some more, and also about how we can organize them.
+We talked about it for some time and then I had thought about them some more, because it is a problem that I couldn't really find instant good solutions over the large internet.

-But before all I wanted to categorize them, because that would give me a tangible idea when I am building the dashboards on what exactly do I want to visualize.
+First I wanted to categorize the different kind of dashboards available, because that would give me a tangible idea on what I want to visualize (what is the target of the dashboard) when I am doing it.

 In my view there are 3 different kind of dashboards depending on the target of the dashboard - that we could/should/would utilize: